 Tidings videos

 "I love music and I love Christmas, so it seemed natural to make a seasonal record.
-It was also fun to create something that wasn't completely traditional, and have a good mix of different songs and styles on a holiday album."
+It was also fun to create something that wasn't completely traditional, and have a good mix of different songs and styles on a holiday album," Allison Crowe explains.

-In 2003, "Tidings" was created as an one-hour television special ~ and this production still airs each December across Canada on CHUM's A-Channel network and affiliates.
-In its holiday CD round-up, in 2004, The Toronto Sun gave four stars to only two releases - The Christmas Collection from Frank Sinatra and Tidings from Allison Crowe.
+In 2003, "Tidings" was first released as an EP - and as an one-hour television special which, for years, was broadcast across Canada on CHUM's A-Channel network and affiliates.
+In 2004, the music album was issued as an full-length CD.
+Joseph Blake of The Times Colonist newspaper declared: "This high concept seasonal sampler is a triumph."
+In its 2004 holiday CD round-up The Toronto Sun gave four stars to only two releases - The Christmas Collection from Frank Sinatra and Tidings from Allison Crowe.
 In a 2005 poll, BBC Radio listeners placed Tidings among the greatest cover albums of all time.

-Since 2004, "Tidings" has also meant a series of benefit concerts - lending a hand to community groups across North America, and, onstage, bringing together traditional carols such as "In the Bleak Midwinter", "What Child Is This", and "Silent Night", with songs of joy, peace, and redemption from the modern songbook.
-Crowe's much-loved and lauded versions of songs by The Beatles, the Rolling Stones and Sarah McLachlan join covers of Joni Mitchell's "River" and Leonard Cohen's "Hallelujah" labeled "truly transcendent".
+Since inception, "Tidings" has also meant a series of benefit concerts - lending a hand to community groups across North America, and, onstage, bringing together traditional carols such as "In the Bleak Midwinter", "What Child Is This", and "Silent Night", with songs of joy, peace, and redemption from the modern songbook.
+Crowe's much-loved and lauded versions of songs by The Beatles, the Rolling Stones and Sarah McLachlan join covers of Joni Mitchell's "River" and Leonard Cohen's "Hallelujah" - and more - labeled "truly transcendent".

-Videos on this page come from two different sources: 1) Allison's national tv special, Tidings, created by the "Inside Pandora's Box" team (in Victoria, B.C., Canada) under the guidance of Producer Doug Slack and hosted by the genial Bruce Williams; + 2) a recording session at Turtle Studios, White Rock, B.C. filmed by Producer/director Alex Postowoi (lensman for videos by Joan Armatrading, Jann Arden, Bif Naked+).
-Kudos to Alex's crew - Randy Rotheisler and Karen Duthie for their dedicated camera-work and Shirley Claydon for her editing prowess and care.
-Steven Rosenberg was interviewer.
+Videos on this page are sourced from: 1) Allison Crowe's national tv special, Tidings, created by the "Inside Pandora's Box" team (in Victoria, B.C., Canada) under the guidance of Producer Doug Slack and hosted by the genial Bruce Williams; + 2) a recording session at Turtle Studios, White Rock, B.C. filmed by Producer/director Alex Postowoi (lensman for videos by Joan Armatrading, Jann Arden, Bif Naked+).
+Kudos to Alex's crew - Randy Rotheisler and Karen Duthie for their dedicated camera-work and Shirley Claydon for her editing prowess and great care in all ways.

-Alex labels Allison's performance videos "the antithesis of everything that's out there".
-Entirely natural, the songs have been recorded in a first, single, take.
+Alex Postowoi calls Allison's performance and videos "the antithesis of everything that's out there".

 Tidings TV Special - Intro